it3xl/MSBuild-DevEnv-Build-Server-Workarounds/README.md

 ### Description of the solution

 Current solution uses a command line wrapper over MSBuild or DevEnv.com.
-MSBuild_Wrapper_VS2015.bat for MSBuild.
+* MSBuild_Wrapper_VS2015.bat for MSBuild.
-DevEnv_Wrapper_VS2015.bat for DevEnv.com.
+* DevEnv_Wrapper_VS2015.bat for DevEnv.com.

 You should use them with the same standard parameters as you may want to use for MSBuild or DevEnv.com.
 The parameters just will be passed directly ("%*" CMD notation).

-Actually, for well-known buld-servers for its MSBuild and DevEnv plugins/tasks it is possible to modify path settings to substitute MSBuild.exe and DevEnv.com by ".bat" files from this project.
+Actually, for well-known buld-servers for its MSBuild and DevEnv plugins/tasks it is possible to modify path settings to substitute MSBuild.exe and DevEnv.com by the ".bat" files from this project.

 I just have no resources to test it out well enough.

 ### More time expensive operations